 CAFO Project: Concentrated Animal Feeding Operations, or factory farms, produce high levels of manure, adding to greenhouse gases.
 Increased floods with climate change can mean more of that manure runs off into our streams, adding to water pollution.
 Find out who your sustainable local farmers are on our webpage, and support them.

 Chatham Park: Over 7000 acres of forested land that are helping absorb carbon will be turned into housing and commercial development on the Haw and Jordan Lake.
 HRA leads the call for more protection for the environment and waters as this mega development is built.
 NC DEQ recently denied Chatham Parks 401 permit for North Village, halting development for now.
 Learn more and join us in protecting water and forests.

 Plastics Free Campaign: Plastics are made from fossil fuels and discarded single-use plastics end up in our rivers and oceans, eventually braking down to the smallest microplastics particles.
 While this has an immediate effect on local wildlife, it also has a long-term effect on climate and our public health.
-Join our individual campaign running through September 20th by showing us how you’ve eliminated single-use plastics in your home or sign Beyond Plastic‘s Petition to demand food delivery apps to please hold the plastic.
+See who participated in our individual “Plastic Free Haw” campaign and sign Beyond Plastic‘s Petition to demand food delivery apps to please hold the plastic.

 Tell Governor Cooper – Declare a Climate Emergency: As governor, Cooper has broad authority under the N.C.
 Emergency Management Act to take proactive measures to help stem the impacts of climate disasters instead of responding to one disaster after another.
 Urge Governor Cooper to Stop Duke Energy’s Gas Expansion.
 Send in your comment today!